vitejs/vite-plugin-react-pages/doc-site/pages/examples/component-library$.md

 This is an example of using "Advanced Filesystem Routing" inside a component library project.

 Suppose you are developing a React component library.
-Your project have file structure like this:
+Your project will have a file structure like this:

 ```text
 src